LLC for Amazon FBA

 When your business qualifies for Amazon FBA, you ship your products to Amazon.
 Amazon stores your products in their warehouse facilities, and when someone orders your product on Amazon’s site, Amazon packages and ships the product to the customer.
 Amazon also handles customer service, returns, and refunds.

 Of course, Amazon charges for these services.
-Many small eCommerce businesses are finding the expense involved with Amazon FBA is justified by the advantages of access to Amazon’s web presence and the shipping and customer service provided by the service.
+Numerous small eCommerce enterprises are discovering that the costs associated with Amazon FBA are reasonable, given the benefits of accessing Amazon's online platform and the shipping and customer service it offers.

 Most business owners have heard of the LLC as a type of business entity.
 The LLC structure has some similarities with corporations and sole proprietorships or partnerships but is different in some important ways.
 An LLC combines the most attractive features of sole proprietorships, partnerships, and corporations.